BBC Radio Manchester: Programming

 Local programming is produced and broadcast from the BBC's MediaCityUK studios in Salford.
 Local programming currently airs between 6am and 10pm.

 In October 2023, Manchester became one of the host stations for the weeknight editions of the new England-wide BBC local radio late show, broadcast across all stations on the network, from Sunday to Thursday, being presented by Becky Want.
 Friday and Saturday evenings are broadcast from London.
 At 1am, the station hands over to BBC Radio 5 Live.

 Technical

 The main signal is broadcast from the Holme Moss transmitting station on 95.1 FM in West Yorkshire, near the border with Derbyshire in which covers Greater Manchester, north-east Cheshire (Macclesfield, Wilmslow and Knutsford) and north-west Derbyshire (Glossop, New Mills and Chapel-en-le-Frith).
-Another signal broadcast from the Saddleworth transmitter on 104.6 FM covering Tameside and Saddleworth.
+Another signal is broadcast from the Saddleworth transmitter on 104.6 FM and covers Tameside and Saddleworth.

 The station also broadcasts on DAB from different transmitters such as Winter Hill transmitting station, Saddleworth, Sutton Common and Sunley Building.

 The station also broadcasts on Freeview TV channel 711 in the BBC North West region and streams online via BBC Sounds.